 7. Gridding cross stitch

 For bigger pieces, gridding is a godsend and will save you hours of time (and your sanity) – you can see the video demonstration here of how to grid your cross stitch project with a fabric marker or mechanical pencil.
-Don’t forget to check that your chosen method of marking the fabric will erase/wash out cleanly before marking up your entire piece of fabric, and check the linked post for “issues” that can arise later with fabric markers.
+Don’t forget to check that your chosen method of marking the fabric will erase/wash out cleanly before marking up your entire piece of fabric, and check the linked post for “issues” that can arise later with fabric markers or mechanical pencils.
 If you prefer having a fool-proof method to grid your fabric that’s reusable, check out this post about how to grid your fabric using fishing line.

 8. Try making your own pattern